Did you ever notice the Hoverfly in your garden? Those tiny, yellow, and black flying insects in your garden.

 The hoverfly earned its common name from its unique ability to dart short distances and hover in mid-air, and quickly dart and hover again.

 The adult flies do not eat pest insects, but their larvae are some of the very best aphid killers in the insect world.

 They aren’t much to look at with their typical maggoty appearance, but they aggressively consume vast quantities of aphids.

 Each of these little maggots provides natural aphid control consuming about 400 hundred plant lice and other soft-bodied insects such as thrips and scale insects.

 You’ll typically find the hoverfly larvae advantageously positioned amid aphid congregations, busily munching away.

 The larvae make very short work of infestations of aphids, scale insects, and thrips.

 They are only second to ladybugs in their ability to wipe out great numbers of these little devils.

-One reason these maggots are such effective aphid predators is that they are more cold-hardy than other types of aphid killers.
+These maggots are such effective aphid predators because they are more cold-hardy than other types of aphid killers.

 This is why they are so valuable to growers of peaches (and other types of stone fruit) and apples.